Hot Cognition

 The goal of therapy, or even personal development, is learning to identify and use hot and cold cognitions to our benefit.
 We need both and can integrate them in a productive life.
 Hot cognition is great when dodging a car speeding down the road.
 Perhaps, not so great when discussing the children with your wife.

 One way to integrate hot and cold cognitions is to use cool cognitions to prevent overloaded hot cognitions.
-Hoffman and Vohs wrote, “effortful control and willpower become possible to the extent that the cooling strategies generated by the cognitive cool system circumvent hot system activation through such intersystem connections that link hot spots to cool nodes.”
+Hoffman and Vohs wrote, “Effortful control and willpower become possible to the extent that the cooling strategies generated by the cognitive cool system circumvent hot system activation through such intersystem connections that link hot spots to cool nodes.”
 This requires both mindfulness to recognize dangerous environments where hot cognitions may take over, motivating maladaptive behaviors and blinding defense mechanisms and a variety of practiced coping skills we can call on to cool the heating up of our cognitive processes.

 A Few Words by Psychology Fanatic